-Over the years, researchers have studied the various effects of music on human health, intelligence, and well-being, but more recently, researchers came to fascinating conclusions regarding music’s medicinal qualities.
+Over the years, researchers have studied the various effects of music on human health, intelligence, and well-being.
+More recently, researchers came to fascinating conclusions regarding music’s medicinal qualities: music can heal the brain.
 Music’s various positive benefits reach diverse groups of people: adolescents involved with music perform better in school , music increases exercise endurance by up to 15%, music lowers stress levels, anxiety, and depression in pregnant women, and may be an inexpensive and enjoyable way to facilitate recovery in stroke patients -imagine that!

 In order to fully comprehend music’s influence on stroke recovery, we must consider the mechanics.
 A stroke occurs when blood supply to part of the brain is blocked, which prevents the admittance of oxygen and glucose.
 Without oxygen, brain cells die.
 This blockage results most commonly from the blockage of a small artery within the brain itself, but there are several other mechanisms for a stroke as well.
 Some factors that lead to strokes and artery blockage include: high blood pressure, high cholesterol, diabetes, and smoking.
 Strokes are unexpected and dangerous incidences that remain the third leading cause of death in the United States behind heart disease and cancer.
 A Harvard Imaging technique reveals increased brain activity when people play or listen to music because more blood and oxygen flow to the brain, healing brain damage.